FelixOnline/LiveBlog/README.md

 A PHP frontend is available here: https://github.com/FelixOnline/Varsity - this is for the varsity liveblog and makes use of the matchdata feature

 An admin interface for it is available here: https://github.com/FelixOnline/Varsity-Engine

+## TEDx branch

+Really old version for TEDxImperialCollege live blog - this is probably too old to be of use but does lack the matchupdate feature